 There are different ways to floss your child’s teeth.
 You can use regular floss and this method may suit people who are good at using floss themselves.
 Dr Kylie can help to show you how to position your child to make this easier.

-Children with closed contacts and crowding are more at risk of developing cavities due to the number of places that the teeth are touching.
+Children with closed contacts and crowding are more at risk of developing cavities due to the number of places that the teeth are touching, thus dental care for children like these is very important as well.
 Regular flossing (nightly) as part of a good dental routine can help to reduce your child’s risk of cavities on these surfaces.